A Gentle Introduction to optparse-applicative

 Usually, we don’t have to deal with these fields directly,

-Therefore, the specification for that flag will be of type FlagFields Bool
+Therefore, the specification for that flag will be of type FlagFields Bool, and their modifiers of type Mod FlagFields Bool.

 The library provides several functions to create these modifiers, some of which are: